benjaminpotter/stow/README.md

 - Use `vim-plug` as plugin manager
 - Install gitgutter
 - Install rust.vim plugin
+- Install tex-fmt for formatting tex files
+    - Use with conform.nvim for \<leader\>f

 #### vim
 I like using vim over nvim at the moment.
 The configuration files are simpler than writing Lua.